eyedol/raiburari/README.md

 ) ](https://bintray.com/eyedol/maven/Raiburari/_latestVersion)
 =========

-This is a resuable Android SDK for writing Android apps.
-The need came as a result of repeatedly constructing the same directory stucture and base classes when starting a new Android project.
+This is a reusable Android SDK for writing Android apps.
+The need came as a result of repeatedly constructing the same directory structure and base classes when starting a new Android project.

 Modules
 =======